donallsiby/prompttoaudio/README.md

 ## Training

 The JascoSolver implements JASCO's training pipeline.
 Note that we do NOT provide any of the datasets used for training JASCO.

+## Contributing

+We welcome contributions!
+Please see the [CONTRIBUTING.md](backend/audiocraft/CONTRIBUTING.md) file for guidelines.

 ## Citation